inog/THM-write-ups/injection/Readme.md

 The second one only these which have an /home...
 There is one.
 But the correct answer is 0. found here https://www.thedutchhacker.com/owasp-top-10-on-tryhackme/

+#### What user is this app running as?
+here use again whoami
+`www-data`

+#### What is the user's shell set as?
+I found the answer https://jinshiranai.hashnode.dev/tryhackme-owasp-top-10-write-up.
+This one is quit difficult.

 #### What version of Ubuntu is running?